-As part of its practice of re-examining all aspects of the service experience of a particular aircraft whenever an accident occurs, the FAA has become aware of reports of failure of the external ground power feeder cable on McDonnell Douglas Model MD-11 series airplanes.
-Investigation revealed that the cables were chafed during removal of the sump panels of the cargo floor during prior maintenance visits.
-This condition, if not corrected, could result in chafing and damage to external ground power feeder cables, which could result in electrical arcing and consequent structural damage and smoke and fire in the forward cargo compartment.
+As part of its practice of re-examining all aspects of the service experience of a particular aircraft whenever an accident occurs, the FAA has become aware of one instance of chafing of wire bundles of the control module of the auxiliary power unit (APU) located in the cockpit overhead panel.
+This incident occurred on a McDonnell Douglas Model MD-11 series airplane.
+The chafing has been attributed to insufficient clearance between the wire bundles and airplane structure.
+This condition, if not corrected, could result in arcing and consequent smoke and fire in the flight deck.

 This incident is not considered to be related to an accident that occurred off the coast of Nova Scotia involving a McDonnell Douglas Model MD-11 series airplane.
 The cause of that accident is still under investigation.